 The dynamic face thickness helps with forgiveness, feel, and responsiveness.
 The variable thickness really comes through on impact strikes from the middle of the sweet spot.

-Wilson Golf has created one of their best fairway woods yet with the Dynapower series.
+Wilson Golf has created one of its best fairway woods yet with the Dynapower series.
 The low, long profile helps scoop balls cleanly off the short grass of the fairway with long, straight ball flight.

 The Dynapower fairway woods also provide maximum forgiveness across the entire face.
 Since the face is shallow, the impact comes on the lower half of golf balls, helping power it skyward with maximum exit velocity.